Alluxia-F/My_Kaggle_Winning_Solutions/Silver_Award(2018):Mercari_Price_Suggestion_Chanllenge/README.md

 <b>Won Silver Award.Ranked 97th of 2384 teams! </b>
-Please check out final_report.pdf for a in-depth explanation of my approach to this competition.
+<p>Please check out final_report.pdf for a in-depth explanation of my approach to
+this competition.</p>

 <b>Requirements</b>
 <p>numpy (included in Anaconda)